develoPPP Project – Improving working and living conditions for coffee smallholders in Colombia

 Based on the results of the baseline study and multistakeholder workshop, Magdalena was identified as one of the departments with the greatest need of intervention to improve productivity and living conditions, especially when considering economic opportunities for rural youth, gender balance, productivity, access to markets and adaptation to climate change.
 4C together with Melitta and the project implementing partners have therefore decided to implement the develoPPP project in the department of Magdalena.

 Socialization of the project was conducted via radio program, SMS, WhatsApp and telephone calls.
-Due to COVID restrictions field trips were not undertaken as initially planned and could only take place later, directly combining these field trips with individual trainings for the farmers.
-Since then, 577 coffee growers and 332 young adults from Magdalena have signed up as project beneficiaries.
+Due to COVID restrictions group information events for coffee farmers and young adults have not been possible and therefore field trips were not undertaken as initially planned and could only take place later, directly combining these field trips with individual trainings for the farmers.

 Further Information – Downloads and Links